 Due to the explosive growth of social media, many businesses have let newsletters fall to the wayside in recent years.
 Why spend the time writing out a lengthy document that ‘probably no one reads anyway’, when instead you can just do quick, small updates all the time?
 Well, contrary to what you may think, newsletters still offer a lot of value to your business.
-Here’s 4 reasons why newsletters need to be part of your marketing mix.
+Here are 4 reasons why newsletters need to be part of your marketing mix.

 Newsletters allow for greater depth